emersonkabus/Emerson-Kabus-Portfolio/README.md

 ## Project 1
 #### Bike Share Analysis

-This project was a part of the Capstone Case Study within the Google Data Analytics Professional Certificiate.
+This project was a part of the Capstone Case Study within the Google Data Analytics Professional Certificate.
 Cyclistic is a fictional bike-share company in Chicago with over 5,800 bicycles and 600 docking stations.
 The company offers two different pricing plans: single ride passes, full day passes, and annual memberships.
 Although this model helps attract more customers, the company believes that maximizing the amount of annual memberships is the best strategy for future growth.
 In order to convert more one-time users to members, the marketing team needs to know how one-time users and members differ in their riding habits.

 The data I used was historical trip data for the year of 2019.
 It was provided by Google as part of the course.